-Using the Unlock feature the Admins can gain access to view the file and its contents.
-The admins can also change ownership of the files to different local users.
+Using the Unlock feature, the Admins can gain access to view the file and its contents.
+Admins can also change ownership of the files over to different local users.

-In GAT+ 1 click filters can be very useful for getting the big picture very quickly.
+In GAT+ hyphenating them throughout to 1-click-filters are very useful for seeing the big picture very quickly.

-Files owned by External users where your users have access to.
+Files owned by External users where your users have access to them.

-One of the most important 1 click filters is Files shared in.
+One of the most important hyphenating 1-click-filters is Files shared in.
 This information is available nowhere else and in no other tool.
 What is critical about this information is that you need it to see the complete picture of file usage on your domain.